 How to Structure the GP Compensation for Apartment Syndications

 The two main parties in an apartment syndication are the general partners (GPs) and limited partners (LPs).
-Essentially, the LPs fund the deal and the GPs manage the deal and each party is compensated accordingly – the most common compensation structure is an 8% preferred return to the LP and a 70/30 profit split of the remaining profits to the LP and GP respectively.
+Essentially, the LPs fund the deal and the GPs manage the deal and each party is compensated accordingly – the most common compensation structure is an 8% preferred return to the LP and a 70/30 profit split to the LP and GP respectively over the life of the project.

 In regards to the GP, if all of the duties are performed by one person, then that individual would receive 100% of the compensation allotted to the GP.
 However, it is unlikely that the GP will be a single person, especially one the first few deals.
 Instead, the GP responsibilities will be fulfilled by two or more individuals.